 Infrared Photography - S. M Solovéev

 This one has turned up in an Amazon listing but the name may be slightly wrong as it was corrupted on Amazon's page.
-The publication date for an English version/translation is given as 1960 and as this is Russian it should be a good source of information about Russian infrared films.
+The publication date for an English version/translation is given as 1960 and as this is Russian it should be another potential source of information about Russian infrared films.

 Second Sight: An Aesthetic, Technical and Historical Exploration of Infrared Photography.
 Based on an Exhibition at Carpenter Ctr, Harvard University - Jane Tuckerman

 I found this in a list so I know nothing more about it; but it sounds interesting.
-Publishes in Mat 1982 and, I guess, the title says it all.
+Published in May 1982 and, I guess, the title says it all.

 Beyond Light : Infrared Photography by six New England artists - Regina Coppola